-draw-arrow
+draw-arrow Function

-draw-arrow sheet point-1 point-2 &key ink clipping-region transformation line-style line-thickness line-unit line-dashes line -cap-shape to-head from-head head-length head-width draw-arrow\ draw-arrow\ sheet x1 y1 x2 y2 & key ink clipping-region transformation line-style line-thickness line-unit line-dashes line -cap-shape from-head to-head head-length head-width
+draw-arrow sheet point-1 point-2 &key ink clipping-region transformation line-style line-thickness line-unit line-dashes line-cap-shape to-head from-head head-length head-width draw-arrow Function draw-arrow sheet x1 y1 x2 y2 &key ink clipping-region transformation line-style line-thickness line-unit line-dashes line-cap-shape from-head to-head head-length head-width

-Summary: These functions (structured and spread arguments, respectively) draw a line segment on the sheet sheet from the point point1 to point2, or from the position (x1, y1) to (x2, y2).
+Summary: These functions (structured and spread arguments, respectively) draw a line segment on the sheet from the point point1 to point2, or from the position (x1, y1) to (x2, y2).
 If to-head is t (the default), then the "to" end of the line is capped by an arrowhead.
-If from-head is t (the default is nil), then the "from" end of the line is capped by an arrowhead has length head-length (default 10) and width head-width (default 5).
+If from-head is t (the default is t), then the "from" end of the line is capped by an arrowhead has length from-head (default 10) and width from-head (default 5).